John P. Cunha, DO, FACOEP

 A recent surgery or injection around a bone can also expose the bone to bacteria and lead to osteomyelitis.

 Patients with conditions or taking medications that weaken their immune system are at a higher risk of developing osteomyelitis.
-Risk factors include cancer, chronic steroid use, sickle cell disease, human immunodeficiency virus (HIV), diabetes, hemodialysis, intravenous drug users, and the elderly.
+Risk factors include cancer, chronic steroid use, sickle cell disease, human immunodeficiency virus (HIV), diabetes, hemodialysis, intravenous drug users, infants, and the elderly.